SamDeka28/lane-js/readme.md

     module.exports = { indexhandler: handler }
 </code>

-The handler takes in three params : (request, response, body | payload | query)
+The handler takes in three params : (error, request, response)
+1. `error` - Any error encountered by the route
-1. `request` - Server request object.The querystring object and the payload are exposed through request.query and request.payload
+2. `request` - Server request object.The querystring object and the payload are exposed through request.query and request.payload
-2. `response` - Server response object.
+3. `response` - Server response object.

 Redirection in Lane
 ===================